QuSpin/QuSpin/sphinx/source/examples/example12.rst

 ::
 	$ conda install -c weinbe58 omp quspin

-**Note:** there is a common problem with using OpenMP problem on OSX in anaconda packages for Python 3, which may induce an error unrelated to QuSpin.
-However, this error can be disabled [at one's own risk!] until it is officially fixed, see code line 7 below.

 The example below demonstrates how to use the OpenMP version of quspin for parallel computing.
-It is set up in such a way that the numner of OpenMP and MKL threads is controlled from the command line (see code lines 8,9).
+It is set up in such a way that the number of OpenMP and MKL threads is controlled from the command line [cf. code lines 8,9].
 To run the script, run
 ::
 	>>> python example12.py ${OMP_NUM_THREADS} ${MKL_NUM_THREADS}

 You can directly compare the speed for different values of the number of threads
 ::
-	>>> python example12.py 1 1
+	>>> python example12.py 1 1 # single-threaded computation
-	>>> python example12.py 4 1
+	>>> python example12.py 4 1 # multi-threaded OpenMP computation, speedup
-	>>> python example12.py 1 2
+	>>> python example12.py 1 4
-	>>> python example12.py 4 2
+	>>> python example12.py 4 4

+Notice how, as explained in :ref:`parallelization-label`, `OMP_NUM_THREADS` improves the speed of the basis computation (code line 43), and the time evolution (code line 65), while `MKL_NUM_THREADS` improves the speed of the exact diagonalization step (code line 60).

+**Note:** there is a common problem with using OpenMP problem on OSX in anaconda packages for Python 3, which may induce an error unrelated to QuSpin.
+However, this error can be disabled [at one's own risk!] until it is officially fixed, see code line 7 below.

 Script
 ------